 This leads us to ask why BMA is practiced in its current form.
-Objective Bayesian methods along with their close cousin, rule-based Bayesian methods, provide a counterpoint to the subjective Bayesian perspective.
+Objective Bayesian methods provide a counterpoint to the subjective Bayesian perspective.
 The typical BMA implementation is far from subjective.
 Rather than using elicitation procedures to carefully specify a prior distribution across models and, for each model, a prior distribution over the parameters within the model, one resorts to a rule to determine the prior distribution.
 The rule may assign a set probability to each model of a given size, and it may routinely specify the distribution on the parameters given the model.
 Popular rules include the conjugate priors on model parameters along with the uniform prior model probability (\citet{raftery-etal-97}), the benchmark prior (\citet{fernandez-etal-01}), and the mixture of $g$ priors (\citet{ley-steel-12}).
 See \citet{steel-19} for other choices.
-We use such rules in our examples in Section \ref{sec:Illustrative examples}.

-Many of these rule-based prior distributions are improper, negating the subjective Bayesian argument.
+Many of these prior distributions are improper, negating the subjective Bayesian argument.
 These prior distributions are not constructed in the careful fashion appropriate for smaller scale problems, and they are not accompanied by the claim that all can be modelled, including unseen $\bm{w}$.
-A typical attempt at rule-based specification of the distribution of $\bm{w} \mid \bm{x}$ would lead to an improper distribution for $\bm{w}$.
-To see this, replace $\bm{w}$ with $Y$ and note that the marginal distribution on $Y$ is improper for many rule-based specifications---in particular, for those in which a regression makes use of a uniform improper prior distribution on the intercept or an improper prior distribution on the error variance.
+A typical attempt at such a specification of the distribution of $\bm{w} \mid \bm{x}$ would lead to an improper distribution for $\bm{w}$.
+To see this, replace $\bm{w}$ with $Y$ and note that the marginal distribution on $Y$ is improper for many objective specifications---in particular, for those in which a regression makes use of a uniform improper prior distribution on the intercept or an improper prior distribution on the error variance.